 - Update the APNs/FCM credentials and save

-Note that if you are using the Futurae mobile app or a Futurae white label app, you don't need to worry about this, as Futurae takes care of the necessary PN credentials configuration.
+Note that if you are using the Futurae mobile app or a Futurae Access app, you don't need to worry about this, as Futurae takes care of the necessary PN credentials configuration.

 Push token outdated

-This case also applies only to customer apps that integrate Futurae mobile SDK.
+This case applies only to customer apps that integrate Futurae mobile SDK.

 Sometimes, the app's registered push token for APNs/FCM may be automatically refreshed.
 The app should receive the new push token from the OS and would need to always communicate it to the Futurae backend using the functionality provided by the Futurae mobile SDK.
 If the push token is not communicated to the Futurae backend in time, it will result in push notifications not being delivered to the particular device and user.
 Other users and devices of the same Futurae Service, for which the Futurae backend already has the correct push token, will not be affected.